Making your Will – the contents of a will

 The Opening Clause

 Traditionally the opening clause will identify the person making the Will who is known as the testator.
 A female testator may also be known as a testatrix.
-The latin terminology is become less common and is being discouraged, although a lot does remain in wills.
+The latin terminology has become less common and its use is being discouraged, although a lot does remain in some Wills.

 This clause should name the testator using their full name and any other name they are known by.
 Any name that may have been used in legal documents or on bank accounts should be included.
 The full birth certificate name should be indicated with the addition of ‘also known as.’
 The last known address should also be included in this clause.

 Don’t panic if you are the executor looking at the Will after the testator has died and the address of the person is no longer correct.
 Provided there is evidence they have lived at the previous address this will be sufficient but it may be worth considering whether a more recent Will had been prepared that would need to be found.
 More information on how to locate the Will can be found here (link– Locating a Will and checking its validity)